Control Your Psoriasis In 60 Days! - Click here to get my Smart Psoriasis Diet Plan direct to your inbox

 Look at the correlation.
 In all cases where I had less than 5% coverage I was getting sunshine every day or taking a vitamin d3 supplement when I was not able to get natural sunlight.

 One very important thing to note is that just getting sunshine alone will not eliminate your psoriasis entirely.
 When I lived in Malta for the first time which gets 300 days of sunshine a year, I still had 50% coverage on my body as my diet and stress levels were not under control.
-For full details on how I controlled my psoriasis you can download my smart psoriasis diet plan here.
+For full details on how I controlled my psoriasis you can click here to get my Smart Psoriasis Diet Plan direct to your inbox.

 What is Vitamin D?